'I'm worried about the industry': New Mexico wineries losing millions during pandemic - KVIA

 To recover some of the millions lost in revenue this year, the New Mexico Wine and Grape Growers Association is hosting "Grape Aid 2020," a virtual benefit concert featuring New Mexico bands, on Saturday, September 12th.

+Revenue from the event will "purchase grapes from farmers and help growers stay afloat during the Covid-19 pandemic."

-"We would like to encourage people not only to buy wines, but to buy all New Mexico wines," said Ken Stark, the owner of La Viña.
+"We would like to encourage people not only to buy our wines, but to buy all New Mexico wines," Stark said.
 "Local wineries are in the same boat we are."

 Comments